mengniu8/achecker/README.md

 License:

-This project is licensed under the MIT license.
+This project is licensed under the Apache License 2.0.

 Keywords: